pattern-lab/patternlab-node/README.md

 Pattern Lab / Node wouldn't be what it is today without the support of the community.
 It will always be free and open source.
 Continued development is made possible in part from the support of [contributors](https://github.com/pattern-lab/patternlab-node/graphs/contributors).

-Thanks to [Netlify](https://www.netlify.com/) for build tooling and hosting.
+Thanks to [Netlify](https://www.netlify.com/) for building tooling and hosting.

 ## Node Support Policy